JonMS95/CPP_HTTP_Server/README.md

 and the list goes on and on.

-As the project still is on its first stages, many things are yet to be improved, and some methods still need to be added (like PUT, POST and DELETE among others).
+As the project still is in its first stages, many things are yet to be improved, and some methods still need to be added (like PUT, POST and DELETE among others).

 ## Features <a id="features"></a> 🌟